-For colleges that were eligible to be ranked but refused to fill out the U.S. News statistical survey in the 2013 data collection, we have made extensive use of the statistical data those institutions were required to report to the NCES on such factors as SAT and ACT scores, acceptance rates and faculty and retention rates.
+For colleges that were eligible to be ranked but refused to fill out the U.S. News statistical survey in the spring and summer of 2014, we have made extensive use of the statistical data those institutions were required to report to the NCES on such factors as SAT and ACT scores, acceptance rates and faculty and retention rates.
 These schools are footnoted as nonresponders.

 Ranking Model Indicators